ahmadalashtar/ahmadalashtar/README.md

 - 📫 How to reach me **ahmadalashtar[at]gmail[dot]com**

-- 📄 Know about my experiences [www.linkedin.com/in/ahmadalashtar](www.linkedin.com/in/ahmadalashtar)
+- 📄 Know about my experiences on [LinkedIn](www.linkedin.com/in/ahmadalashtar)

 - 🤖 The profile views are incremented by a bot.